MarioPartyNetplay/Mupen-MPN/README.md

 A Nintendo 64 emulator built on [Rosalie's Mupen GUI (RMG)](https://github.com/Rosalie241/RMG) and Mupen64Plus, extended for Mario Party Netplay with online sessions, cheats, and NAT traversal support.

+Buildbots for Windows and Linux are powered by GitHub Actions's hosted runners.

 ---

 ## Contributors